cossacklabs/product-docs/themis/spec/asymmetric-keypairs/ecc.md

 package main

 import (
-	"crypto/elliptic" // Use a cryptography library.
+	"crypto/elliptic" // Use a cryptographic library.
-	"crypto/rand"     // Use a cryptograpic RNG.
+	"crypto/rand"     // Use a cryptographic RNG.
 	"fmt"
 )